CS-330-Healthcare/healthcare/README copy.md

 Another feature we would have liked to implement is a way for users to favorite doctors and service providers so that users could better visualize the options they liked most.
 Unfortunately, we did not have time to implement this, but our user testing did not reveal this as a highly desired feature anyway, potentially because our user tests used lists with few options.

+We also would have liked to add additional services to our service map feature.
+Currently, only the "flu shot" option is functional and as such, this is the service that should be selecteed when testing the app.

 If we'd had a lot more time in the course, we would have tried to move away from having all the information hard-coded.
 This would have included the ability to create a user profile and have it be saved so that a user can access it by logging in or making it so that the sorting did not require separate .js and .html files.

 ## Links